Interpretability in Deep Time Series Models Demands Semantic Alignment: A Blueprint for Interpretable Deep Time Series Models

-This three-term structure differs from static CBMs, which typically require only concept and task losses.
-Unlike static CBMs, time series settings require explicit supervision of both spatial and temporal mechanisms.
-Omitting $\mathcal{L}_{\text{prop.}}$ generally allows concept drift over time, even when per-time-step concept predictions are accurate.

 As discussed in Sec.~\ref{sec:alignment}, alignment at the level of mechanisms can be enforced by constraining the hypothesis space of admissible functions.
-Typically, this corresponds to imposing mathematical or physical constraints as they are determined by the user prior knowledge.
+Typically, this corresponds to imposing constraints derived from the user's prior knowledge, e.g., physical laws or mathematical properties.
 However, such approaches can severely reduce expressivity when applied to human-interpretable variables.
-We believe an important open direction is thus to explore other forms of mechanism alignment that preserve expressivity.
-One option is to impose it through regularization or auxiliary losses on otherwise universal approximators.
-While this approach is simple to implement, it provides limited guarantees.
+We believe an important open direction is thus to explore how mechanism alignment could be achieved while preserving expressivity.
+One option is to achieve it through regularization or auxiliary losses on otherwise universal approximators, yet this provides limited guarantees.
 We speculate that a more principled alternative is to design propagation mechanisms by composing primitive modules (i.e., layers) with known properties, yielding expressive modules that remain closed under composition and satisfy desired constraints by construction~\citep{you2017deep}.

 \begin{observation}[Compatibility with CBMs advances] As this framework directly extends the CBM approach, it is trivially compatible with recent advances in the related literature, including probabilistic concepts~\citep{vandenhirtz2024stochastic}, concept spaces preserving expressivity of black-box models~\citep{espinosa2022concept}, finite-memory mechanisms~\citep{debot2024interpretable}, and loss regularizations. \end{observation}